D76X/Loggers/Notes/WiX.md

 1. [How do I find the .NET version?](https://stackoverflow.com/questions/1565434/how-do-i-find-the-net-version)

-The Powershell command below is to run under admin account and returs the complete table of .NET Frameworks installed on teh system includiong things such as WCF and WPF amongst the other.
+The Powershell command below is to run under admin account and returs the complete table of .NET Frameworks installed on the system includiong things such as WCF and WPF amongst the other.

 ```
  gci 'HKLM:\SOFTWARE\Microsoft\NET Framework Setup\NDP' -recurse | gp -name Version,Release -EA 0 |